MLPlatformWebsite/website/README.md

 The above snippet is used for the [Linaro Connect homepage](https://connect.linaro.org).
 *******
 ## Adding a page

 ### Step 1 - Fork the repo
-The first step is to make a fork of t
+The first step is to fork [this repo] so that you can [submit a pull request] for your website updates.

 ### Step 1 - Create a file
 Website pages are added as markdown files usually in a folder with a `README.md` file beneath to keep everything organised and to ensure content renders on GitHub too (e.g `/services/README.md` or `/services.md`).
 If your page contains HTML then use the `.html` file extension.

 ### Step 2 - Add Jekyll front matter to your new page
 The url/permalink for your page should be added to the `front matter` of your posts/pages (the section at the top of the file between the set of 3 dashes `---`) as the `permalink` so that your page url is exactly as you intended it to be.
 See below for an example of the front matter to add to your page.
-Each theme layout may have different front matter variables that are required so if in any doubt refer to the `jumbo-jekyll-theme` documentation [here](https://github.com/linaro-website/jumbo-jekyll-theme).
+Each theme layout may have different front matter variables that are required so if in any doubt refer to the [theme repo]'s documentation.

 #### Available front matter options
 Below is a table of the most common front matter variable to add to your page.